 Oppositional Defiant Disorder

 Also known as ODD, oppositional defiant disorder is a pattern of disobedient, hostile, or disrespectful behavior towards parents and other adults.
 Children with ODD usually show signs by age 8 of irritability, angry outbursts, and problem behavior at home and in school.
-Often, children with ODD avoid taking blame for things they’ve done.
+Often, children with ODD avoid taking blame for things they have done.